[pageinfo chapter=”mind” chapnos=”4″ chaptitle=”Mind”/]

 Given the topic of this book is physicality, as you can imagine that is not the end of the story.

-If you think of simpler creatures than ourselves, dogs, birds, fish, they do not lead fragmented existences, but are integrated because they live in the world.
+Simpler creatures than ourselves, such as dogs, birds, and fish, do not lead fragmented existences, but are integrated because they live in the world.
 When we think based on one sort of understanding, then the results of the actions are available to all of us.
 If you want to go to see a colleague (social intelligence) and they are in the next room, you may start to walk towards them, but the fact that a wall is in the way will immediately be obvious to your spatial understanding. …and if you do walk forward the actual presence of the wall will make it even more obvious.
 Things do not need to be linked in the head because they are linked in the world (fig. [[fg:world-kicks-back]]).